manwar/theweeklychallenge/content/blog/review-challenge-093.md

 [**Simon Green**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-093/sgreen/perl/ch-1.pl)

-Simon also goes looking for chains of adjacent points, this time first establishing an intermediate grid structure with 1s at the given points to verify against.
+Simon also goes looking for chains of adjacent points, this time first establishing an intermediate grid structure with 1s at the given points to verify point locations against.
 Because he's done it this way however, we get a diagram of the grid almost for free, which he provides.

 Much like Laurent he iterates through the points, looking along the axes for continuous chains.
 Again we need only look at half the directions, as we will eventually start at the furthest extant of every line.
 His code is well documented and quite a bit longer, but here is the iteration core: